differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-09-erlang-cookies-and-kubernetes.md

 If you're using [`mix release`](https://hexdocs.pm/mix/Mix.Tasks.Release.html), a random cookie is created at build time and written to `_build/prod/rel/myapp/releases/COOKIE`.
 This means that the cookie changes every time you build from clean, which will break your cluster.
-Alternatively, you can use a ConfigMap

 You can specify a cookie with the `:cookie` option in `mix.exs`.
 I would avoid doing this because it means that the cookie is now visible in source control history.